AlexLipp/weathering-and-provenance/README.md

 ## Code

 The document `data_analysis.html` is an [R-markdown document](https://rmarkdown.rstudio.com/) containing code examples to recreate the analysis described in the data.
-It can be viewed in any browser.
+This file can be viewed in any browser.

 This document demonstrates in `R` the application of principal component analysis on the dataset of sedimentary rock major element compositions, and the projection of other datasets onto these components.